Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Your team prefers structure, especially in earlier-stage companies

-You're looking for specific tools and frameworks you can implement
+You're looking for specific tools you can implement immediately

 Choose non-directive coaching if: